MartinLaRosa27/Instact/README.md

 ### Description:

-Website similar to the social network _Instagram_, whose purpose is to search for and facilitate communication between users, sharing their publications.
+Website similar to the social network _Instagram_, whose purpose is to facilitate the communication between users, sharing their posts to each other.
-Main functionalities of the website:

 1. To access the social network, users must register with an email.
 2. Registered users can publish the images that they wish, accompanied by a mandatory description.